olucas-source/hello-world/README.md

 # hello-world
-I wanna learn how to Python.
+I wanna learn how to Pyhton, though I don't know what to do.